rohanmaniwade/simpleThesis-typst/simple-thesis/01_introduction.typ

   ) <thermomix>
 ]

 Thermomix#super[#sym.trademark.registered] is Vorwerk's flagship kitchen system and a leading example of its product and service philosophy @vorwerk_group_about.
-The latest generation, *Thermomix#super[#sym.trademark.registered] TM7*, as shown in @thermomix integrates the capabilities of many appliances into a single, compact platform, covering tasks such as chopping, blending, mixing, kneading, steaming, weighing, and precise temperature-controlled cooking.
+The latest generation, *Thermomix#super[#sym.trademark.registered] TM7*, as shown in @thermomix, integrates the capabilities of many appliances into a single, compact platform, covering tasks such as chopping, blending, mixing, kneading, steaming, weighing, and precise temperature-controlled cooking.

 The device pairs a touchscreen interface with guided, step-by-step workflows and connects to the _Cookidoo#super[#sym.trademark.registered]_ digital recipe ecosystem, which provides a large, curated library of recipes plus meal planning and shopping-list tools.
 Thermomix#super[#sym.trademark.registered] is distributed through Vorwerk's direct sales network, where demonstrations and coaching help users get the most from the system.
 In this thesis, the TM7, more precisely the backend PCB, serves as the reference product context for the application of accelerated vibration testing.